Clément Nyaletsossi Voule

 Clément Nyaletsossi Voule is a Togolese diplomat and jurist.
-Voule has served as the United Nations Special Rapporteur on the Rights to Freedom of Peaceful Assembly and of Association since 2018.
+Voule served as the United Nations Special Rapporteur on the Rights to Freedom of Peaceful Assembly and of Association from 2018 to 2024.
 Prior to this, Voule served as African Advocacy Director International Service for Human Rights (ISHR).

 Early life and education

 Born and raised in Togo, Voule received his degree in fundamental rights from Nantes University in France.
 Voule went on to receive his master's degree in international law from the Graduate Institute of International and Development Studies.

 Human rights career

 Voule served as Secretary-General of Amnesty International's Togo branch.
 Voule also served as Secretary-General of the Togolese Coalition of Human Rights Defenders.
 In 2011, he became an advisor to the African Commission on Human and Peoples' Rights.

 Voule joined the International Service for Human Rights (ISHR) in 2006, and served as the organization's African Advocacy Director.
 In this capacity, Voule pushed the government of Mali, Cote d'Ivoire, Burkina Faso to enshrine human rights protections.